 Dr. Heidecker grew up in Boiling Springs, graduating from the Boiling Springs High School in 1985.
 He attended Penn State University, graduating in 1989.
 His next step was the University of Tennessee College of Veterinary Medicine, where he was a 1993 graduate.
 He worked each summer during college for Dr. Barnett, at the Carlisle Small Animal Veterinary Clinic.
 He now resides in Mechanicsburg with Jennifer, his wife, and two cats, a Himalayan and a Ragdoll.
 He enjoys working with the dogs, cats, and pockets pets that he sees daily as a veterinarian.
 He has a strong interest in veterinary ultrasound.

 Dr. Berlin joined Good Hope in July 2011.
 She graduated from Williams College with a degree in Art History, she then went on to receive her Doctorate Of Veterinary Medicine from Cornell University.
 Dr. Berlin is especially interested in pain management, internal medicine, and care of geriatric pets.
-When she is not working she spends her free time with her fiancè Jake, their Rottweiler Zoey, Chihuahua Franklin, several cats, and her horse Jack.
+When she isn’t working, she can be found reading, working out, or spending time with her husband Jake, Rottweiler Zoey, chihuahua Franklin, and cats Basil, Emma, and Simba, and horse Remy.

 Dr. Simmons grew up in Memphis Tennessee.
 He then moved to Florida and received an Animal Science degree from the University of Florida.
 He attended St. Matthew’s Veterinary School and completed his studies in 2009.
 Before moving to Pennsylvania, Dr. Simmons worked in private practice for 4 years on the Florida panhandle.
 His other interests include kayaking, hiking, camping, photography, and watching Gator athletics.